ashwathnivas/cross-language-bloom-filter/README.md

 - Add in C → query in Java (soon)
 - Extendable to Python, Go, Rust, etc.

+### Why does this exist?

+When you need a Bloom filter that lives in a Java service but gets queried by a C-based component, most libraries fail silently due to hash function or serialisation differences.
+This library solves that with a strict binary specification and verified cross-language tests.

 ## Quick Start

 ### Java